 Palmetto Bay is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-Palmetto Bay is a somewhat ethnically-diverse village.
+Palmetto Bay is an extremely ethnically-diverse village.
 The people who call Palmetto Bay home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palmetto Bay residents report their race to be White, followed by Black or African-American.
 Palmetto Bay also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 38.77% of the village’s residents.
-Important ancestries of people in Palmetto Bay include German, English, Italian, and Polish.
+People of Hispanic or Latino origin account for 39.69% of the village’s residents.
+Important ancestries of people in Palmetto Bay include Irish, English, Italian, and Polish.

 The most common language spoken in Palmetto Bay is English.
 Other important languages spoken here include Spanish and Chinese.